 - Busy Season (May through August) This is the time of year that the weather in Cuba is hot and humid.
 If you’re thinking of taking your Cuba vacation during the kids’ summer break remember that everyone else is thinking the same thing!
 Summer break hits at this time for America, Europe, and Canada.

-- Dry, Cool Season (November through April).
-If 77-82 degrees (25-27 C) is what you are looking for with the best chance of not raining, this is the season for you.
+- Dry, Cool Season (November through April) If 77-82 degrees F (25-27 C) is what you are looking for with the best chance of not raining, this is the season for you.
 However, for many, this time of year is back to school, back to work, back to life — so it’s hard to take time off.
 But if you can, this is the best season to travel to Cuba.
+Worth it!

-While Our Cuba tour is primarily walking, we will also be offering aquatic activities along the way.
+While our Cuba tour is primarily walking, we also offer aquatic activities along the way.

-You’re going to want to have your favorite swimming suit or trunks with you when we hit the sunny beaches and snorkeling opportunities, but we recommend that you bring two or three!
-In the sometimes humid climate of Cuba, clothing takes longer to dry so it’s nice to have a dry suit or trunks to put on in the morning.
+- Beach attire.
+You’re going to want to have your favorite swimming suit or trunks with you when we hit the sunny beaches.
+In the sometimes humid climate of Cuba, clothing takes longer to dry, so it’s nice to have a spare suit to put on in the morning.

 After the long wait to be able to experience Cuba, we’re sure you’ll have a few questions.
-There are still a fair amount of restrictions for visitors to the country, so make sure you know the facts before you head out.
+There are still a fair amount of restrictions for visitors to the country, so make sure you know the facts before heading out.

-We’re sure you’ll want to snag some cigars for yourself, especially after our visit to the Francisco Donatién Cigar Factory.
+- Cuban Cigars and Rum.
+We’re sure you’ll want to snag some cigars for yourself, especially after our visit to the Francisco Donation Cigar Factory.
 There are a few things to keep in mind, though.
 US Citizens can spend $400 on personal items while in Cuba.
-Of that $400 only $100 can be spent on tobacco and alcohol for personal use.
+Of that $400, only $100 can be spent on tobacco and alcohol for personal use.

-While there is a fair amount of cell phone use, there are not US cell towers in Cuba.
+- Leave the phone at home.
+While there is a fair amount of cell phone use, there are no US cell towers in Cuba.
 The internet usage is pretty minimal, as well.
 We suggest taking the opportunity to completely unplug for this destination and fully take in the Cuba experience.